Choose another writer in this calendar:

 committee for the literature prize, dismissed the work as "Catholic

 propaganda of the most vulgar type".
-In Britain the play was a success.
+(Stockholm: A Cultural History by Tony Griffiths, 2009, p.
+54) In Britain the play was a success.

 Greene's religious convictions had not become overtly apparent in his